Midway Atoll: Korean and Vietnam Wars

-From August 1, 1941, to 1945, it was occupied by U.S. military forces.
+From August 1, 1941, to 1945, U.S. military forces occupied Midway.
 In 1950, the Navy decommissioned Naval Air Station Midway, only to re-commission it again to support the Korean War.
 Thousands of troops on ships and aircraft stopped at Midway for refueling and emergency repairs.
-From 1968 to September10, 1993, Midway Island was a Naval Air Facility.
+Midway Island was a Naval Air Facility from 1968 to September 10, 1993.

-With about 3,500 people living on Sand Island, Midway also supported the U.S. troops during the Vietnam War.
-In June 1969, President Richard Nixon held a secret meeting with South Vietnamese President Nguyen Van Thieu at the Officer-in-Charge house or "Midway House".
+With about 3,500 people living on Sand Island, Midway supported the U.S. troops during the Vietnam War.
+In June 1969, President Richard Nixon met South Vietnamese President Nguyen Van Thieu at the Officer-in-Charge house, also known as "Midway House".